Whatsapp Icon

 • Get Adequate Rest: Quality sleep is crucial for your body's ability to heal and manage stress.
 Aim for 7-9 hours of sleep per night and establish a calming bedtime routine to help signal to your body that it's time to wind down.

-• Stay Hydrated: Drinking enough water is essential for maintaining your health, especially if you are experiencing vomiting or diarrhea, which can be side effects of treatment.
+• Stay Hydrated: Drinking enough water is essential for maintaining your health, especially if you are experiencing vomiting or diarrhea, which can be a side effect of treatment.

 • Join a Support Group: Connecting with others who understand what you're going through can provide emotional support and valuable information.
 Look for NET support groups in your area or online.